soulbliss/github-integration-flow/README.md

 # About

-Implementaion of assignment for a Bangalore based startup using MERN (stack).
+Implementaion of assignment for github API integration using MERN (stack).

 ![Web](./img/Web.png)